hylinz/trivia-masters/README.md

   - As a player, I want to see an updated scoreboard in real-time so that I can track the competition.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, SignalR
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - Implement SignalR hub for score updates.
-    - Build a React component for the scoreboard.
+    - Build a scoreboard component in Next.js.

 - [ ] **Room Status**
   - As a user, I want to see when players join or leave the room in real-time so that I stay informed about the game setup.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, SignalR
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - Update room status with SignalR events.
-    - Reflect player changes in the React UI.
+    - Reflect player changes in the Next.js UI.

 ---